TeamMossen/aspnetMelon/README.md

 Add this to appsettings.json in the MVC project "AmazonApiKey": "{Api key from unwrangle.com}"

-## Built with
+## Built With

 * MVC Core
 * Minimal Api
 * .Net 6
-* unwrangle.com Api for amazon product reviews
+* unwrangle.com API for Amazon product reviews
 * LinqKit
 * Z.EntityFramework.Extensions
 * Bootstrap